rwebaz/Java-Lessons-Project/docs/_includes/analysis-code-live.md

 ## Analysis

-The analysis reviews both sides of the legal coin in depth
+The analysis reviews both sides of the legal coin in depth.

 ### Code